aax-exchange/aax-official-api-docs/README.md

 - Candlesticks (real-time)

 ## Empty event
-Server may send empty event to client if there is nothing to send to client right after newly connected.
+Server may send empty event to client if there is nothing to send right after the connection is newly established.

 **Example**
 ```